 Now that breweries and distilleries can sell directly to consumers, people in Atlanta can finally discover a community of like-minded folk with whom to share a frosty mug – or at least a cold can.

 We’ve searched high and low within the city and around the Metro to bring you a list of Atlanta’s most essential breweries.
-From rich heady porters in a modest setting, to sours and ales in stunning, repurposed spaces, this is your definitive bucket list of breweries in Atlanta and the Metro.
+From rich heady porters in a modest setting to sours and ales in stunning, repurposed spaces, this is your definitive bucket list of Atlanta breweries.

 2323 Defoor Hills Rd | Atlanta | 404-355-5558